muratk5n/thirdwave/en/README.md

 ---

-So Buffett / Munger approach is not timing the market, buy stock if value looks good, dont wait for "correction".
+So Buffett / Munger approach is not timing the market, buy stock if value looks good.
 60/40, 70/30 doesnt matter (as in stocks/bonds), it's all about companies.
 Diversification doesn't matter which in their method is a sign of ignorance.
 There is no "cash position", u end up with it if cant find a good company to invest in, it is not an investment vehicle.

 ---